 There’s a degree of low-end presence, but if you put on a bass-heavy modern blockbuster then that ultrasonic presence just won’t be there.

-Should I buy the Harman Kardon Citation Bar?
+You should buy the Harman Kardon Citation Bar if…

 The Harman Kardon Citation Bar is a well-made soundbar that isn’t only smart to look at but also smart to use thanks to the inclusion of Google Assistant.
 You also get multiroom capabilities with Google Home.